This is being run with Groundwork and Beattie.

 Now it’s up to our supporters to vote for us and help us achieve the maximum award.

 This will help fund the construction of two enclosed sensory gardens for people with dementia.
-One has sea-side theme complete with beach huts, pier and boat.
-The other has a woodland theme.
-There will be a bird-hide where residents can watch the wild-life in the nearby trees.
+One has sea-side theme complete with beach huts, pier and boat.æ The other has a woodland theme with a bird-hide to observe wild-life in the adjacent trees.

 It is very important for people with dementia to be able to spend as much time as possible outdoors.
 There are well-recorded positive effects on their well-being and things like the layout, interest spots and sensory stimulation are part and parcel of providing the ideal, safe environment.”